Macharia777/Mental_health/README.md

 - **Guided Meditation and Breathing Exercises**: Offer a library of short guided mindfulness, meditation, and breathing exercises to help users in moments of stress or anxiety.
 - **Mood Tracking and Journaling**: Provide tools for users to track their mood and emotional patterns over time, with prompts for self-reflection.
 - **Sleep and Relaxation Tools**: Include soundscapes, white noise, and sleep meditations to help users with insomnia or restlessness.
-- **Crisis Support Button**: For users in immediate distress, the app provides a direct link to national and international crisis support helplines.
+- **Crisis Support Button**: For users in immediate distress e.g suicidal, the app provides a direct link to national and international crisis support helplines.

 ### Hybrid Therapy Model: Human and AI Support